marcglasberg/indexed_list_view/README.md

 # indexed_list_view

 Similar to a ListView, but lets you **programmatically jump to any item**, by index.
 The index jump happens **instantly**, no matter if you have millions of items.
+It can also animate the scroll, instead of jumping.

 Limitation: The list is always **_infinite_** both to positive and negative indexes.
 In other words, it can be scrolled indefinitely both to the top and to the bottom.

+In special, this is useful for implementing **calendars**, where you want to be able to jump to specific dates, as calendars can be scrolled indefinitely, both to the past and future dates.

 You can define index bounds by giving it a `minItemCount` and `maxItemCount`, but this will not prevent the list from scrolling indefinitely.
 When showing items out of the index bounds, or when